College of Fine Arts

 Transfer students must present an earned GPA of 2.000 or higher for all prior college work in order to be fully admitted into one of the schools within the College of Fine Arts.
 Transfer students with a GPA of at least 1.700 but less than 2.000 may petition for probationary admission.

 Students are expected to make satisfactory progress in their studies.
 A student who fails to do so may be placed on probation at any time and ultimately dismissed from the university.

-Students are required to maintain a cumulative and overall WSU grade point average of at least 2.000.
+Students are required to maintain an overall and institutional grade point average of at least 2.000.
 Students enrolled in either the music education or art education programs must meet specific curriculum and GPA requirements prior to acceptance into student teaching; call or consult the associate dean of students and certification in the College of Education, 316-978-3303.

-Students who do not achieve or maintain the required 2.000 grade point average will be placed (or continued) on probation at the conclusion of each semester in which their cumulative or overall WSU grade point average falls below 2.000 and they have attempted at least 6 credit hours at Wichita State University.
+Students who do not achieve or maintain the required 2.000 grade point average will be placed (or continued) on probation at the conclusion of each semester in which their overall or institutional grade point average falls below 2.000 and they have attempted at least 6 credit hours at Wichita State University.
 Students on probation are limited to a maximum of 12 credit hours per semester while on probation.
-Students will be dismissed at the end of any semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have a cumulative or overall WSU grade point average also below the minimum required.
+Students will be dismissed at the end of any semester on probation if they fail to earn a semester grade point average at or above the minimum required, and have an overall or institutional grade point average also below the minimum required.
 Students are not academically dismissed at the end of a semester unless they began that semester on academic probation.

 Transfer students admitted on probation must complete at least 12 credit hours with a minimum grade point average of 2.000 on work at Wichita State before probation may be lifted.